ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-selecting-a-data-structure.md

 ::: TODO
 - Prio 3: are the priority lists as we want them?
-- Prio 3: should this section be already this early?
 :::

 It should go without saying that people write programs to solve